Travelling with a baby

 4.The journey was the most culturally enriching we have had in a long time.
 It might just be because we spent a long time, nearly 3 weeks, on our travels or it might be just because Mexico has a huge amount of diversity, a complex history and excellently preserved sites that tell a fascinating story about its past.
 I suspect it is both.

 We flew back through Mexico City – without the overnight stay – with some phenomenal memories from this excellent holiday!
-I would encourage you to explore the Yukatan Peninsula with children – don’t let the long flights put you off.
+I would encourage you to explore Mexico with kids and the Yukatan Peninsula – don’t let the long flights put you off.
 They are no worse than a bad night of sleep after an infant or toddler gets a vaccine.’

-Could not agree more with Stephanie – don’t let the long flights put you off exploring & adventuring!
+Could not agree more with Stefanie – don’t let the long flights put you off exploring & adventuring, there’s an exciting list of things to do in Mexico with kids …or without!